Changes to all approved studies are no longer called 'amendments'.

 Requests for further information

 This means that if the MHRA or REC identify issues that prevent a substantial modification request from being approved, the sponsor will be informed of these issues and will be able to respond before a final decision or opinion is issued.
-Requests for further information for substantial modifications will only be issued in a minority of cases, where it’s not possible for the REC to give a favourable opinion or a favourable opinion with conditions.
+Requests for further information for substantial modifications are only issued in a minority of cases, where it’s not possible for the REC to give a favourable opinion or a favourable opinion with conditions.

 If a request for further information is required, it will be sent within 35 calendar days of the substantial modification request being confirmed as valid.
 If a sponsor receives a request for further information, they’ll have a maximum of 60 calendar days to respond.
 A sponsor can respond at any point within the 60 day timeframe.
 If they do not respond within 60 days, the substantial modification request will not be authorised by the MHRA and will be given an unfavourable opinion by the REC.